Exploratory Optimal Stopping: A Singular Control Formulation: Introduction

 \subsection{Outline of the paper}

 Section \ref{section 2} examines the properties of the original OS problem, introduces the entropy-regularized version, and explores its relationship with the original problem.
 The entropy-regularized problem is further explored in Section \ref{section DPP approach}, including a regularity analysis of the value function and the construction of the optimal policy.
-Section \ref{sec:real_option} then shifts focus to a one-dimensional real option example, establishing its analytical properties and developing corresponding RL algorithms.
+Section \ref{sec:general_algorithm} then shifts focus to the development of learning algorithms, with model-based numerical algorithms studied in Section \ref{sec:model-based} and model-free learning algorithms developed in Section \ref{sec:model-free}.
 Finally, Appendix \ref{appendix proof uniqueness stopping time} contains the proof of the uniqueness of the optimal stopping time, while the proofs of some auxiliary technical estimates are collected in Appendix \ref{appendix proof of estimates}.